-While the concept of the dual flush valve to boost flushing power is good, AS needs to focus more on the flapper design to make it fail proof.
+While the concept of the dual flush valve to boost flushing power is good, AS needs to focus more on the flapper design to make it fail-proof.
 Often the difficult part is the transition from concept to design.
-If not well planned out, the latter can make or break a great idea into either an excellent product or a disaster.
+And depends on how well the design is planned out, it can make or break a great idea into either an excellent product or a disaster.

-It’s a pity it didn’t quite leverage on the momentum from the initial buzz when it first launched.
-The design flaws is probably the main stumbling block that leads to conflicting reviews.
-Otherwise, it would have been a great water saving toilet.
+It’s a pity it didn’t leverage well on the momentum from the initial buzz when it first launched.
+The design flaws are probably the main stumbling block that leads to conflicting reviews.
+Otherwise, it would have been a great water-saving toilet.

 Until there are significant improvements made, this American Standard Optum VorMax toilet shall remain in this Negative Reviews section.

 Do you like this American Standard Optum Vormax toilet but are undecided?
 Since the reviews are not helpful at all, you may be thinking of alternatives.
 Well, you are not alone.

 Like most people, you probably like the vortex flush and the CleanCurve Rim.
 Of course, the 1.28 gpf is ideal for saving water and money in the long run.
 But is there an equal to this American Standard Optum VorMax toilet, or even better?